3rr0r51/fa22-cse110-lab4/expose/javascript/part2.md

 NOTE: discounted.push(finalPrice) just appends final Price to the end of the array

-5)ERROR: i is not defined.
+5) ERROR: i is not defined.
  Because we are now using the block-scoped let declaration.
 The scope of i is now bounded to within the for loop.
 So it's out of bound now.

+6) ERROR: discountedPrice is not defined
+Again, same concept as Q5, discountedPrice is now block-scoped so using it in line 13 is out of scope.